Tello Vs. Spark: Which DJI Starter Drone is Right For You?

 You likely don’t need to worry about DJI putting low-quality motors in their Tello, but even the best brushed motors degrade in performance over time.
 Brushless motors cost more but they are more efficient, generate more thrust, and have longer lifespans.
 The powerful brushless motors on the Spark can even carry a 360° camera almost the same size as the drone itself, check out our video below.

 The DJI Spark has a 12MP camera that is capable of shooting 1080p video.
 It can shoot panoramic pictures and can also create “tiny planet” 360 pictures.
 It is stabilized on a mechanical two-axis gimbal for smooth footage.
 It is a much better camera than the 5MP camera in the Tello.
 That said, you’ll be hard-pressed to find another camera that is even half as good as the one in the Tello for under $99.
 The Tello’s camera is capable of 720p video and even has digital image stabilization.
 This works like a digital gimbal to help smooth out video footage.
+No, it doesn’t smooth out everything, but definitely helps.

 The DJI Spark has obstacle avoidance sensors.
 They will detect objects directly in its path, alert the pilot and stop to avoid a crash.
 The Spark also has sensors on the bottom of the drone to help it land.